 Chemists and materials scientists typically work full time and keep regular hours.

-Overall employment of chemists and materials scientists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Overall employment of chemists and materials scientists is projected to grow 5 percent over the next ten years, faster than the average for all occupations.

 Employment of materials scientists is projected to grow 3 percent.
 Materials scientists will be needed to develop cheaper, safer, and better quality materials for a variety of purposes, such as electronics, energy, and transportation.